lincolnloop/django-debug-logging/README.rst

 To Do
 -----

-* Add a --repeat option to the log_urls command so that the urls can be run through multiple times.
+* Create a UI that is more user-friendly and not dependent on Nexus.

 * Create a model to group log records into 'runs', capturing start date and end date and aggregated stats.
 This will make it easier to run your url test repeatedly over time and see the impact of your changes.

+* Add a --repeat option to the log_urls command so that the urls can be run through multiple times.

 * Write more complex performance tests that use TestCase classes and log each request from the Django test client.